 In October 1919, Prohibition was given teeth.
 But the law didn't stop George Remus from amassing a $200 million fortune (a few billion dollars today).
 As one Jazz Age journalist put it, "Remus was to bootlegging what Rockefeller was to oil."

-George Remus bought an empire of distilleries on "The Bourbon Trail" and used his other profession, as a pharmacist, to profit off loopholes in the law.
-He spent hundreds of millions bribing government officials in the Harding Administration, directly tied to Attorney General Harry Daugherty and Harding's "Ohio Gang."
-And he created a roaring, opulent lifestyle that epitomized the Jazz Age over which he ruled.
-So extravagant was this Bourbon King's lifestyle that his lush parties served as an inspiration for The Great Gatsby.
+Author Bob Batchelor breathes life into the largest bootlegging operation in America--greater than that of Al Capone--and a man considered the best criminal defense lawyer of his era.
+Remus bought an empire of distilleries on "The Bourbon Trail" and used his other profession, as a pharmacist, to profit off legal loopholes.
+He spent millions bribing officials in the Harding Administration, and he created a roaring lifestyle that epitomized the Jazz Age over which he ruled.

-Love, murder, mountains of cash, bribery, political intrigue, rivers of bourbon, and a grand spectacle like few before it, the tale of George Remus transcends the era and provides readers with a lens into the dark heart of Prohibition's "Bourbon Trail," the thirst of the American people, and their fascination with crime.
+Love, murder, mountains of cash, bribery, political intrigue, rivers of bourbon, and a grand spectacle like few before it, the tale of George Remus provides readers with a lens into the dark heart of Prohibition's "Bourbon Trail."